Mountain Changes

 Cold Mountains

-My scientific research and consulting activity relates to the characteristics and evolution over time of cold mountains with snow and ice.
+My scientific research and consulting focus on the characteristics and long-term evolution of cold mountains with snow and ice.

 Natural Hazard

-Climate-induced changes in complex interconnected cold-mountain systems cause hazards and risks for humans and their infrastructure to change beyond historical precedence.
+Climate-induced changes in complex, interconnected cold-mountain systems are changing hazards and risks for people and their infrastructure, often beyond historical precedence.

 Climate Change Impacts

-Snow and ice of cold mountains are especially sensitive to global warming; corresponding landscapes and habitats undergo rapid and largely irreversible changes.
+Snow and ice in cold mountains are especially sensitive to global warming.
+As a result, landscapes and habitats are undergoing rapid and often irreversible changes.

 Public Communication

-Scientific outreach to authorities and the population is an important tool to increase public awareness about ongoing changes with their consequences for our living conditions.
+Communicating scientific knowledge to authorities and the public is essential for raising awareness of ongoing environmental changes and their consequences for society and future living conditions.

 Paleoglaciology

-Investigating and quantitatively reconstructing glacier and permafrost conditions during past colder times such as the last Ice Age or the colder past centuries – the so-called Little Ice Age – helps with understanding complex system changes, for instance, in view of the long-term security of radioactive waste repositories assessments.
+Investigating and quantitatively reconstructing glacier and permafrost conditions during past cold periods, such as the last Ice Age, or the colder past centuries – the so-called Little Ice Age – helps us understand complex environmental changes.
+This knowledge is also important for assessing the long-term safety of radioactive waste repositories.

 Glacier and Permafrost Monitoring

-Systematic monitoring of glaciers and permafrost in cold mountains using advanced technologies is an important part of global climate observation; it provides the basis for future-oriented hazard and risk assessments.
+Systematic monitoring of glaciers and permafrost using advanced technologies is an important component of global climate observation.
+It provides the foundation for future-oriented hazard and risk assessments.